ValentinMinder/Teaching-HEIGVD-RES-2015-Labo-06-Copy/report.md

 [![](screenshots/Screenshot%202015-06-20%2015.43.55.png)](screenshots/Screenshot%202015-06-20%2015.43.55.png)

-Option `-R` and `--skipFile` tells what to do with problematic entries.
-If both files `skipped.ldif` and `rejected.ldif` are empty after this operation, it means that everything went well (as we can see in these screenshots).
+Options `-R` and `--skipFile` indicate what to do with problematic entries.
+If both `skipped.ldif` and `rejected.ldif` are empty after this operation, it means that everything went well (as we can see in these screenshots).

 [![](screenshots/Screenshot%202015-06-20%2015.44.24.png)](screenshots/Screenshot%202015-06-20%2015.44.24.png)